wangyzzzz/EGGPT-V1.0/README.md

 ### Demo

+- Decompress the files in the Result/SNPs/encode/1D directory
 - Modify the `root_path` within the `[train_parameter]` section of the `test_config.toml` file to your local EGGPT directory.
 - python create_pipe_line.py
 - bash pipe_line.sh